scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 .. _advanced_numpy:

 ==============
-Advanced Numpy
+Advanced NumPy
 ==============

 **Author**: *Pauli Virtanen*

-Numpy is at the base of Python's scientific stack of tools.
+NumPy is at the base of Python's scientific stack of tools.
 Its purpose to implement efficient operations on many items in a block of memory.
 Understanding how it works in detail helps in making efficient use of its flexibility, taking useful shortcuts.

 This section covers:

-- Anatomy of Numpy arrays, and its consequences.
+- Anatomy of NumPy arrays, and its consequences.
 Tips and tricks.

 - Universal functions: what, why, and what to do if you want a new one.

-- Integration with other tools: Numpy offers several ways to wrap any data in an ndarray, without unnecessary copies.
+- Integration with other tools: NumPy offers several ways to wrap any data in an ndarray, without unnecessary copies.

 - Recently added features, and what's in them: PEP